carlescliment/sinatra-personal-webpage/_posts/2015/a-pattern-for-processing-heterogeneous-data-sources.md

 We commented above that there is a problem with the shared knowledge about the order of the fields between the `Layout` and the DataSource.
 Apart from that, the field objects have two different responsibilities: they not only clean the data they provide, but they also perform validation.
 There are probably better ways for doing this.
 I'm open to suggestions and will be happy to receive feedback from you.

 Another thing to note is that you don't necessarily need that much granularity for the field classes.
-Let's imagine a layuot that contains two float fields, you could write a generic `FloatField` that receives the id in construction:
+Let's imagine a Layout that contains two float fields, you could write a generic `FloatField` that receives the id in construction:

 ```
 # generic fields